unicorn-engine/unicorn/docs/COMPILE.md

 ninja -C .
 ```

-Note that the way to build on MSYS changes as time goes, please keep in mind that always use the cmake shipped with mingw64 and choose MSYS Makefiles.
+Note that the way to build on MSYS changes as time goes, please keep in mind that always use the cmake shipped with mingw64.

 ## Cross build from Linux host to other architectures